 Wildlife in Bandon

 Bandon's beaches are among the most popular in the area.
-The beaches in Oregon are all public.
-Bandon offers multiple access points.
+The beaches in the state are all public, and Bandon offers multiple access points.
 The weather and tides reshape the sandy landscape every season.
-Birds and marine mammals make their annual stopover at sea stacks, tide pools, sand and water.
+Birds and marine mammals make their annual stopover at sea stacks, tide pools, sand, and water.

-Port Orford is a small coastal town located in Curry County, Oregon.
+Port Orford is a small coastal town located in Curry County.
 Known for its beautiful beaches and fishing harbor, Port Orford is a popular tourist destination.
-It is just 28 miles south of Bandon, another popular coastal town in Oregon.
+It is just 28 miles south of Bandon, another popular coastal town, and worth the drive down Highway 101 for the gorgeous scenery of Pacific dunes, forest, and ocean views.

-Bandon is known for being the "Cranberry Capital of Oregon" Every second week in September you can help celebrate the annual Bandon Cranberry Festival.
+Bandon is known for being the "Cranberry Capital of Oregon" due to its cranberry bogs.
+Every second week in September you can help celebrate the annual Bandon Cranberry Festival (of course this involves a cranberry eating contest).
+Three days of fun and all the cranberries you can eat await!

 The festival includes live music and performing arts, classic cars and farm equipment, carnival rides, sports, shopping, dining, and contests.
 (Check their website for ongoing updates)

-There are of course many options for lodging, but why not try one of the 13 yurts for rent at Bullards Beach State Park?
+There are of course many lodging options on the south coast, but why not try one of the 13 yurts for rent at Bullards Beach State Park?
 The views here are extraordinary as well, and if they're booked up, try another of the coast's many yurt-stay locations.

-Another place we couldn't recommend more, is the Bandon Inn.
-Bandon Inn overlooks Old Town Bandon, Marina, Coquille River and Pacific Ocean from its bluff location.
+Another place we couldn't recommend more is the Bandon Inn.
+Bandon Inn overlooks Old Town Bandon, the Marina, the Coquille River, and the Pacific Ocean from atop its bluff location.
 Beach camping is also popular in the area.

 RELATED: 26 Prime Oregon Coast Campgrounds

-When is the best time to visit Bandon?
+When is the Best Time to Experience Bandon?

-The best time to visit Bandon, Oregon depends on what you want to do and see.
-Bandon, Oregon has something to offer visitors year-round.
+The best time to take in Bandon and the south coast depends on what you want to do and see.
+Bandon has something to offer tourists year-round.
 Summer is the busiest season, with warm temperatures and plenty of outdoor activities.

 Fall brings cooler temperatures and fewer tourists, but the beautiful fall colors and migrating whales make it a unique experience.
-Winter is the off-season, but still offers plenty to do indoors, making it a quieter and more affordable option.
+Winter is the off-season on the Oregon Coast but still offers plenty to do indoors, making it a quieter and more affordable option.

-In spring, visitors can enjoy mild temperatures and blooming wildflowers while avoiding the summer crowds.
-Whatever the season, Bandon is a great destination for a coastal getaway.
+In spring, folks can enjoy the mild temperatures of the Pacific Northwest, Bandon trails, golf, and blooming wildflowers while avoiding the summer crowds.
+Whatever the season, Bandon is a great south coast destination for a seaside getaway.